-Knob and tube wiring simply gets its name from the way it's installed.
-There are ceramic tubes for the cloth covered wires that run through the wood framing of the house and the knobs are used when the wires run alongside or next to the wood framing.
-The two wires (there is no ground wire) are separated approximately four inches apart.
-One wire is the black "hot" wire, and the other wire is the white "neutral" wire (most knob and tube wires do not have different color insulation jackets that we see in today's wiring).
-All the connections for knob and tube wiring are open and visible.
-The wires are simply spliced and soldered together with older style fibrous electrical tape around the splices.
-If this electrical tape is not cloth covered, consider it an unprofessional splice.
-These shiny taped splices need to be upgraded to include a junction box.
+Knob and tube wiring gets its name from the installation method.
+Ceramic tubes are used to guide the cloth-covered wires through the wood framing of the house, and the knobs are placed when the wires run along or next to the wood framing.
+The two wires—without a ground wire—are spaced approximately four to six inches apart.
+One wire is the black "hot" wire, and the other is the white "neutral" wire.
+Unlike modern wiring, most knob and tube wires do not have different colored insulation jackets.
+All connections in knob and tube wiring are open and visible, with wires typically spliced and soldered together, often secured with older fibrous electrical tape.
+If the electrical tape is not cloth-covered, it indicates an unprofessional splice.
+These splices should be upgraded by a licensed electrician who will properly install these splices in a junction box to meet modern safety standards.

-Knob and tube wiring was installed in Massachusetts homes up until about 1945, although in the rural areas up until about 1950.
-As I already stated, knob and tube wiring does not contain a ground wire.
-A ground is necessary if you are plugging in today's appliances that have the third prong in the plug.
-However, if the knob and tube wiring is limited to bedrooms, this is not necessarily a safety hazard.
-Plugging in a two prong lamp or clock is just as safe as a three prong grounded outlet.
-But with today's technology (and all the three prong appliances on the market) the average family will need at least one grounded receptacle installed per room in order to make the home a much safer and more convenient living area.
+Knob and tube wiring was commonly installed in Massachusetts homes until around 1945, with some rural areas continuing to use it until about 1950.
+As mentioned earlier, knob and tube wiring does not include a ground wire, which is necessary for modern appliances with a third prong in the plug.
+However, if the knob and tube wiring is limited to bedrooms, this may not pose a significant safety hazard.
+Plugging in a two-prong lamp or clock is just as safe as using a three-prong grounded outlet in that context.
+That said, with today's technology and the prevalence of three-prong appliances, it's important for the average family to have at least one grounded receptacle installed in each room to ensure a safer and more convenient living environment.

-Knob and tube wiring is not necessarily dangerous.
-If it was installed properly and the insulation jacket around the wire is in good condition, and it was not abused with over splicing and connections, and it is not buried in house insulation, it can provide many more years of reliable service.
-It is the wiring that has been abused by homeowners that make this wiring a potential hazard.
-On its own, knob and tube wiring is not inherently a problem.
-If the knob and tube wiring is on top of the attic floor (which most are not due to insulation upgrades), it could be easily nicked or the insulation could be worn off, causing a safety hazard.
-If the knob and tube wiring is in a traveled area or even in an area for "just storage", I highly recommend that it be protected or replaced.
+Knob and tube wiring is not inherently dangerous.
+If it was installed properly, the insulation around the wire is in good condition, it hasn't been over-spliced or improperly connected, and it isn't buried in house insulation, it can continue to provide many more years of reliable service.
+The real risk arises when the wiring has been tampered with or abused by homeowners.
+On its own, knob and tube wiring does not present a significant hazard.
+However, if the wiring is located on top of the attic floor (which many are not, due to insulation upgrades), it could be easily nicked or have its insulation worn off, creating a safety concern.
+If knob and tube wiring is in a high-traffic area or even an area used for storage, I strongly recommend that it be properly protected or replaced to ensure safety.

-Although knob and tube is a workable system, and completely safe when installed and used properly, there are many concerns with this electrical system today:
+While knob and tube wiring can be a functional system and is safe when installed and used properly, there are several concerns with this electrical system today:

--A fear exists that the hot and neutral wires can make contact with each other (a potential fire and safety hazard).
+• There is a concern that the hot and neutral wires could come into contact with each other, posing a potential fire and safety hazard.

--The rubber and cloth insulation around the knob and tube wiring breaks down over time and becomes brittle (a potential fire and safety hazard).
+• The rubber and cloth insulation around knob and tube wiring deteriorates over time, becoming brittle, which can pose a potential fire and safety hazard.

--More importantly perhaps, mortgage companies are now refusing to finance houses and insurance companies are refusing to provide home owners insurance on houses with existing knob and tube wiring that is active and live today.
+• More importantly, many mortgage companies are now refusing to finance homes, and insurance companies are declining to provide homeowners insurance for properties with active, live knob and tube wiring.

--A cost effective strategy in the older homes is to abandon any of the electric outlets wired with knob and tube and have a licensed Electrician install new grounded outlets with modern Romex wiring.
-You can keep the current knob and tube overhead lighting wiring in service if insulation is not needed in the cavity where the wire is installed.
-However, I still recommend eventually updating and replacing all of this old wiring due to issues that I have already discussed.
+A cost-effective strategy for older homes is to abandon any electrical outlets wired with knob and tube and have a licensed electrician install new, grounded outlets using modern Romex wiring.
+The existing knob and tube wiring for overhead lighting can remain in service if insulation is not added in the cavity where the wire is installed.
+However, I still recommend eventually updating and replacing all of the old wiring due to the potential issues I’ve previously discussed.

 Press F5 (on your keyboard) for additional testimonials